$734,281Average Value$407Average Price per Sq Ft13Homes For Sale

 Hi-mount Demographics and Home Trends

+GREAT PRICE ADJUSTMENT!!!
 Move right in and enjoy the Five Points lifestyle.
 This beautifully updated home sits in the heart of it all, blending a clean, modern interior with the timeless character of a historic neighborhood.
 Everyday living is effortless.
-Walk to local favorites like Lilly's Pizza, Bright Spot Donuts, or Neuse River Brewing, explore the Fred Fletcher Park trails, or head downtown in just five minutes.
+Walk to local favorites like Lilly's Pizza, Bright Spot Donuts, or Neuse River Brewing, explore the Fred Fletcher Park trails, or head

-This partially furnished, gorgeous 4-bedroom townhome is available for 6-month lease in popular Grove at Fallon Park, which is perfectly located Inside the Beltline and within walking distance to Joyner Elementary, Fallon Park, and the Raleigh Greenway System.
-The open floor plan on the first floor features a stunning kitchen with granite countertops, stainless appliances, tile backsplash, a
+You will find this gorgeous 4-bedroom townhome in popular Grove at Fallon Park, which is perfectly located Inside the Beltline and within walking distance to Joyner Elementary, Fallon Park, and the Raleigh Greenway System.
+The open floor plan on the first floor features a stunning kitchen with granite countertops, stainless appliances, tile backsplash, a breakfast bar, and a large eating area.

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.